-The Post-COVID-19 National ICT Roadmap utilizes 2 unique approaches termed “whole of the government” and “whole of the society” to ensure a co-ordinated approach among all the stakeholders, which is required to overcome the challenges of a pandemic.
+The Post-COVID-19 National ICT Roadmap utilizes 2 unique approaches termed “whole of the government” and “whole of the society” to ensure a coordinated approach among all the stakeholders, which is required to overcome the challenges of a pandemic.

-On the other hand, the “whole of the society” approach is built upon 5 stakeholder’s partnership, whose participation and contribution will make the action agendas achievable.
+On the other hand, the “whole of the society” approach is built upon 5 stakeholder’s partnerships, whose participation and contribution will make the action agendas achievable.
 They include the private sector, NGO/CSO, development partners, academia, and the community or citizens.

-The roadmap undertook activities such as development of COVID-19 impact-mitigation strategy, opportunity leveraging strategy, and post COVID-19 market readiness strategies to identify action agendas that should be undertaken by the government in segments of the ICT sector.
+The roadmap undertook activities such as the development of COVID-19 impact-mitigation strategy, opportunity leveraging strategy, and post COVID-19 market readiness strategies to identify action agendas that should be undertaken by the government in segments of the ICT sector.
 Furthermore, the subsequent policy recommendations were drafted and delegated to respective government authorities to be implemented in the next 5 years.

-Besides mitigating COVID-19 related impacts and helping to leverage opportunities, the roadmap will ensure further investment in the ICT sector, development of human resources, policy formulation and create the need for research and development resulting in the desired impact of reaching the ICT readiness goal by 2025.
+Besides mitigating COVID-19 related impacts and helping to leverage opportunities, the roadmap will ensure further investment in the ICT sector, development of human resources, policy formulation, and create the need for research and development resulting in the desired impact of reaching the ICT readiness goal by 2025.